In Brief

 Key structural elements:

-- Telescopic or pivot hydraulic cylinder – lifts the front of the body to achieve a tipping angle of 40–55°
+- Telescopic or pivot hydraulic cylinder – lifts the front of the body to a tipping angle of about 45–50°

 - Rear hinge assembly – the pivot point around which the body rotates; bronze or polymer bushings, grease nipples